 If you are experiencing malabsorption, insufficient weight loss, or extreme weight loss you might be a candidate for Duodenal Switch Revision Surgery.
 As you may initially experience issues related to your Duodenal Surgery, it is important to allow adequate time for your intestine to adjust to the procedure.
 If you are experiencing any issues with your Duodenal Switch contact us so our team of medical professionals can help determine the best solution for optimal weight loss results.

 Gastric Bypass Revision Surgery

 For a number of Gastric Bypass patients maintaining long term weight loss is an issue.
 While Gastric Bypass surgery creates a new smaller stomach to help regulate overeating and a new connection with the intestine, called a stoma, over time the stoma can stretch allowing for any lost weight to return.
-The good news is that Gastric Bypass Revisions allow for revisions of a stretched stoma, allowing bariatric patients to once again lose weight as long as they are committed to diet and exercise.
+The good news is that Gastric Bypass Revisions revise the stretched stoma, allowing bariatric patients to once again lose weight as long as they are committed to diet and exercise.

 For some patients with a stretched stoma, the gastric bypass revision can be a minimally invasive procedure.
 Some recipients need to have a Gastric Bypass Revision due to malnutrition or to maximize weight loss results.
 If you are having a Gastric Bypass to maximize weight loss results it may require an additional bariatric procedure.*

 Am I a Candidate for Gastric Bypass Revision Surgery?

 You might be a good candidate for Gastric Bypass Revision Surgery if you are experiencing weight gain or malnutrition after your initial Gastric Bypass procedure.
 Whether or not you are a good candidate for a revision procedure will be up to you and your weight loss specialist; contact us today for more information.